-(c) Freedom of Information (FOI) process and timescales
+Freedom of Information (FOI) process and timescales

-The schools have a publication scheme, which outlines the information that is routinely made available.
-This can be found on their websites.
+The school has a publication scheme, which outlines the information that is routinely made available.
+This can be found on the school website.

 A FOI request may be made by any member of the general public, as they have a right to know about the activities of public authorities, which includes schools.
-The schools will normally disclose the information requested in whole or part unless there is a clear and accepted reason not to do so.
+The school will normally disclose the information requested in whole or part unless there is a clear and accepted reason not to do so.

 All FOI requests must be in writing, either paper or electronic, and must contain the applicant's contact details.
-All requests should be directed to the relevant DPO who will follow the procedure outlined below:
+All requests should be directed to the DPO who will follow the procedure outlined below: